jroehl/contentful-gatsby-boilerplate/README.md

 > This is an attempt to simplify the base boilerplate setup of a localized gatsby/contentful website
 >
-> The site can be deployed static or using NODE_ENV="preview" dynamically.
+> The site can be deployed static or using BUILD_ENV="preview" dynamically.
 When set up as "preview", the build process uses a small static adapter to fetch all (preview API) data from Contentful dynamically on the client.

 ## Start new website project